 These windows are perfect for parts of the van where ventilation is not essential, such as the cabover or storage spaces.

-2. Projecting windows
+2. Push windows

 Features